Travel Information

 Ukraine, even ones of a fairly large size.
 Such facilities

-are generally not available, and any respectable ones attached
+are generally not available and any respectable ones attached

 to offices or public buildings tend to be hidden away, out

-in towns the size of Tovste; more often than not the only
+is still a rarity in towns the size of Tovste; more often

-toilet available will be a wooden outhouse, located behind
+than not the only toilet available will be a wooden outhouse,

-this rule seems to be the many petrol stations that have sprouted
+An exception to this rule of thumb seems to be the many petrol

-up all along the highway leading from Chernivtsi to Tovste.
+stations that have sprouted up all along the highway leading

-It may be advisable to stop en route and take advantage of
+from Chernivtsi to Tovste.
+It may be advisable to stop en

-the rare chance of a clean toilet that these service stations
+route and take advantage of the rare chance of a clean toilet

-offer.
-No other solution to this problem comes to mind, apart
+that these service stations offer.
+No other solution to this

-from advising one to drink sparingly before and during the
+problem comes to mind, apart from advising one to drink sparingly

 |